Message about use of cookies

 Heacham Tip

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a chalk pit, part of which was used as a landfill.
 The land is now a household waste recycling depot, open space and a shooting ground for the 'Norfolk Wildfowlers' shooting club.

 Investigation was undertaken using documents about the site and a site visit.
 The landfill was operated by Docking Rural District Council in the 1950’s to 1990’s.
 The closed landfill team at Norfolk County Council have assessed the landfill and found that methane gas concentrations have reduced over time.
 A capping layer was placed across the fill.